draumaz/plains/README.md

 # Story

 - What happens when a random spaceflight employee becomes stranded on a faraway, alien planet?
-- The Plains is about Liam, a goat who truly just intended to perform a delivery, but ended up here instead.
+- In The Plains, you are Liam, a delivery goat who _truly_ just intended to perform a mundane sale, but ended up here.
 - Will you act peacefully towards what you find, or will you do whatever it takes to survive?

 ## License